blu-bird/nest/_pages/about.md

 I also think a lot about pedagogy and communication in math, and how to bridge the gap between intuitive reasoning and rigorous, formal reasoning.
-I help grade for the MATH 2230/MATH 2240 sequence at Cornell, which gives first-year students a rigorous understanding of linear algebra and multivariable calculus (alongside exposure to many other mathematical disciplines, including real analysis and differential geometry)
+I grade for the MATH 2230/MATH 2240 sequence at Cornell, which gives first-year students a rigorous understanding of linear algebra and multivariable calculus (alongside exposure to many other mathematical disciplines, including real analysis and differential geometry)